osw282/pulumi-aws-eks-hello-world-demo/README.md

 ![kong_svc](imgs/kong_svc.png)

-We can see there is a external ip associated with our kong load balancer service.
+You should see an external IP associated with Kong's LoadBalancer service.

-We can also visit the load balancer page on the aws dashboard.
+Also visit the Load Balancer page in the AWS console.

 ![load_balancer](imgs/load_balacner.png)

-Wait for it to provision and you should see the state to become "Active".
+Wait for it to provision.
+The state should become "Active".

-Now, we should be able to reach our app with the external ip.
+Now we should be able to reach the app via the external IP.

-## Create a HTTP route for our hello world app
+## Create an HTTPRoute for the hello world app

-Now that we have kong all setup with gateway api.

-We can define a route for our hello world deplpyment
+Now that Kong is set up with Gateway API, define a route for the hello world deployment.

 From the project root, run: